 #10 – Are Pesticides and Chemical Repellents Really Effective?

-However, it was also found that the popular brand DEET can be quite effective at repelling bed bugs temporarily, although their hunger will eventually cause them to ignore it.
+However, it was also found that the while popular brand DEET can be quite effective at repelling bed bugs temporarily, their hunger will eventually cause them to ignore it.

 As for chemical pesticides or insecticides, these can be incredibly effective, if used in moderation.